That’s me in normal, modern clothes, sitting in Philopoemen’s seat at the theater of Megalopolis.

 After the longest undergraduate degree on record (1980-87), I joined the United States Navy, where I served as an intelligence officer and as a backseater in S-3 Vikings in the First Gulf War, and then on the ground in Somalia, and elsewhere.
 After a dozen years of service, I became a full time writer in 2000.
-I live in Toronto (that’s Ontario, in Canada) with my wife Sarah and our daughter Beatrice, currently age twelve.
-I attend the University of Toronto when the gods move him and may eventually have a Masters in Classics or Italian, but right now I’m a full time novelist, and it is the best job in the world.
+I live in Toronto (that’s Ontario, in Canada) with my wife Sarah and our daughter Beatrice, currently age fourteen.
+I’m a full time novelist, and it is the best job in the world.

 I am also a dedicated reenactor; it is like a job, except that in addition to work, you must pay to participate.
-You can follow some of his recreated projects on the Agora.
-We are always recruiting, so if you’d like to try the ancient world, the medieval world, or the late 18th century, follow the link to contact us.
+You can follow some of my recreated projects on the Agora.
+We are always recruiting, so if you’d like to try the ancient world or the medieval world, follow the link to contact us.
 Come on.
 You know you want to.

 Below, that’s us, at Marathon in Greece in 2011.
-In a few days, we’ll be there again!
+In two years, we’ll be there again!

 I’m also a modest martial artist.
 I have dabbled with Iado and Aikido, and enjoyed them; I did Kendo for several years, and didn’t enjoy it.
 I have pursued Olympic foil and epee fencing for 40 years, and I still can’t tell if I like it.
 I love archery, and I enjoy shooting both black powder and more modern weapons as well.
 But my greatest martial passion is for armizare, the Italian martial arts of the fifteenth century; the two handed sword, the arming sword, wrestling in armour, fighting on horseback, fighting on foot with spear or pole axe.